no-go/tracksAndDistances/README.md

 Because of foxtrotgps code is a bit out of sync with the actual glib or gtk+ version, you will get some warnings but finally a `foxtrotnogps.exe` in the `src/` folder.

-Finally you have to place 2 files and build a folder for glade and glib:
+Finally you have to place 2 files and build a folder for glade:

 ~~~
-mkdir /usr/local/share/foxtrotnogps/
+mkdir -p /usr/local/share/foxtrotnogps/
 cp foxtrotnogps.glade /usr/local/share/foxtrotnogps/foxtrotnogps.glade
 cp org.foxtrotgps.gschema.xml /usr/share/glib-2.0/schemas/
 ~~~